arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my evearyday life, through all its ups and downs and dull mundanities.

+### 04.04.16
+Concert tickets have the open-door time; the venue's Twitter has the set times (usually).

 ### 04.03.16
 LP = long playing, EP = extended play (extended relative to a single).